VCauthon/Summary-Docker/src/docs/2-theory.md

 Decoupling the container creation and management from the Docker daemon and implementing it in containerd and runc makes it possible to stop, restart, and even update the daemon without impacting running containers.

 In linux all the binaries of each component explained before are here:
-- `/usr/bin/dockerd`: The daemon from docker
+- `/usr/bin/dockerd`: The daemon from Docker
 - `/usr/bin/containerd`: containerd
 - `/usr/bin/containerd-shim-runc-v2`: The plugging used to connect container with runc (shim)
 - `/usr/bin/runc`: runc